 Due to the specialist nature of this program and the need to provide specialist facilitation, this program can only be booked as a private onsite program.
 The on-site delivery mode enables specialist facilitation and allows the course material to be contextualised to meet the needs of your organisation and staff.

-The program has been designed to provide students with the required knowledge and skills to safely obtain a blood sample in a clinical setting.
+The program has been designed to provide students with the required knowledge and skills to confirm collection requirements, prepare client and equipment, and perform routine blood collections.

-On completion of this program the student will be able to perform blood collection in the workplace utilising the skills leant and assessed below:
+On completion of this program the student will be able to develop blood collection in the workplace utilising the skills learnt and assessed below: